Orkney and Shetland (UK Parliament constituency): Boundaries

 The constituency is made up of the two northernmost island groups of Scotland, Orkney and Shetland.
 A constituency of this name has existed continuously since 1708.
 However, before 1918 the town of Kirkwall (the capital of Orkney) formed part of the Northern Burghs constituency.
 It is the most northerly of the 650 UK Parliament constituencies.

 The constituency is one of five "protected constituencies", the others being Na h-Eileanan an Iar, two on the Isle of Wight, and Ynys Môn, defined exclusively by geography rather than by size of electorate.
 The constituency contains the areas of the Orkney Islands Council and the Shetland Islands Council.
 Before 2011 the constituency had been unique in having its boundaries protected by legislation.

 The constituency has the second smallest electorate of any UK parliamentary constituency, after Na h-Eileanan an Iar.

 History

 The constituency has elected one Member of Parliament (MP) by the first past the post since its creation in 1707.

+Although called Orkney and Shetland, prior to the Scottish Reform Act 1832 there were no eligible voters from Shetland.
+This was due to the land tenure and valuation structures used in Shetland, which meant no-one could show that they met the property qualification to be eligible to vote.
+This was a source of resentment in Shetland; its residents made several attempts to argue that some different form of valuation should be acceptable to show eligibility, but they were unsuccessful until the wider reforms of 1832.